Angelo-scut/Labelme-improved/README.md

 06.24 update:Added the function of temporarily canceling the magnetic index by pressing the Q key, and pressing Q again can restore it
 #### Polygonal Mode
--The last click point can be enclosed in a polygon with the first click point.
+- The last click point can be enclosed in a polygon with the first click point.
 The right mouse button can undo a section of the annotation.
 #### Piecewise Curve mode
--Double-click anywhere to complete the annotation.The right mouse button can undo a section of the annotation.
+- Double-click anywhere to complete the annotation.The right mouse button can undo a section of the annotation.